 The warning signs were there, or rather the ‘writing was on the wall’.

-Then, the Lord gave them another 6 more days to consider before the 7th day final march, and the shout unto the Lord.
+Then, the Lord gave them another 6 more days for the Jericho to consider before the 7th day final march, and the shout unto the Lord.
 The wall coming down at Israel’s shout, also demonstrated that this was a sovereign act of God.

 The city was given time to surrender,

 Israel lost the next battle in Ai (Joshua 7),